gitlabhq/gitlab-runner/docs/register/index.md

 ## Register with a runner registration token (deprecated)

 WARNING:
-The ability to pass a runner registration token, and support for certain configuration arguments was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/380872) in GitLab 15.6 and will be removed in GitLab 18.0.
-Runner authentication tokens should be used instead.
+The ability to pass a runner registration token and support for certain configuration arguments was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/380872) in GitLab 15.6.
+They are scheduled for removal in GitLab 18.0.
+Use runner authentication tokens instead.
 For more information, see [Migrating to the new runner registration workflow](https://docs.gitlab.com/ee/ci/runners/new_creation_workflow.html).

 Prerequisites: